Villa Wedding in St. Thomas

 Seriously.

 The vast majority of my weddings are small affairs of 2-40 people.
 That’s easy to orchestrate.
-But when you have 100 guests staying at 3 different resorts and 4 guests have wheelchairs and 12 get motion sickness…I start to get cold sweats.
+But when you have 100 guests staying at 3 different resorts and 4 guests have wheelchairs and 12 get motion sickness…I reach for the rum.

-But thankfully getting around the island is pretty simple once you know the basics.
+But no matter the size of your group, getting around the island is pretty simple once you know the basics.

 First, taxis are the primary mode of movement for most people.